-DETROIT, April 16, 2013 – In response to a recent study that found roughly one-third of prescriptions for autoimmune disease (AD) patients go unfilled and a high level of physician mistrust exists among AD patients, the American Autoimmune Related Diseases Association, Inc. (AARDA) has created a new multi-media public service campaign with tools designed to help patients make informed decisions about newly-prescribed therapies and treatments.
+DETROIT, April 16, 2013 – In response to a recent study that found roughly one-third of prescriptions for autoimmune disease patients go unfilled and a high level of physician mistrust exists among autoimmune disease patients, the American Autoimmune Related Diseases Association, Inc. (AARDA) has created a new multi-media public service campaign with tools designed to help patients make informed decisions about newly-prescribed therapies and treatments.

 “The 3-Second Adherence” campaign includes three key components.
 The first is a free patient brochure with an innovative, newly-developed prescription “Decision-Making Tree” that helps guide patients through the risk/benefit evaluation process.